mgmsam/decrypt_keyfile/README.md

 Assume the following:

 - Your encrypted volume is `/dev/sda2`;
-- The encrypted volume is mounted under the name `crypted` in `/dev/mapper/crypted`;
+- The encrypted volume is mounted under the name `lvmlmde` in `/dev/mapper/lvmlmde`;
 - Your USB flash drive for storing the key `key.lek` is `/dev/sdc1`;

 1. Clone the script: